alan-turing-institute/mogp-emulator/docs/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: For some more speicifs on benchmarks involving the implementation, see the following benchmark examples:
+   :caption: For some more specifics on benchmarks involving the implementation, see the following benchmark examples:

    benchmarks/benchmarks